Water Quality Monitoring of the Illinois River Watershed

 Longear sunfish (Lepomis megalotis) are a common native fresh-water fish to the Illinois River Watershed and a popular sport-fishing species.

-Banded sculpin (Cottus carolinae) are very good at blending in with their surroundings, and require cold, clean, highly oxygenated water.
+Banded sculpin (Cottus carolinae) can change their pigmentation rapidly to blend in with their surroundings, and require cold, clean, highly oxygenated water.

 Studies of the Illinois River Watershed